 Read this first please:

-The pictures and instructions are offered here for free but you can buy a 2-page printable version for just $2 if you want to support my work.
+The pictures and instructions are offered here for free.
 Please don’t repost any of my content without permission.
 Thanks!

 Use a 1/4″ seam to sew the ends together on one side.
 Then serge the top and bottom edges of each tier.
 A zig-zag stitch works just fine if you don’t have a serger.
 If you prefer a more “finished” look, add 1″ to the width of each of the panels when cutting in Step 1, then fold/press under 1/4″ twice along the long edges and sew down instead.